Mirra Komarovsky: Early years

 Born to Mendel and Anna Komarovsky (née Steinberg) in a privileged Jewish family in the Russian Empire, her family fled the country after the 1917 Russian Revolution.
 Komarovsky's parents were Zionists and landowning Jews in Akkerman, Russia, until tsarist police drove them from their home.
 They moved initially to Baku (in what is now Azerbaijan) and then to Wichita, Kansas after the Bolshevik Revolution, when Mirra was 16.
 In Baku, Komarovsky lived a solidly middle-class lifestyle; she was homeschooled by private tutors and learned Russian, English, Hebrew, and French, as well as playing the piano.

 Life in the United States

 Once in the United States, she graduated from Wichita High School within a year and in 1922, she was admitted to Barnard College as part of the class of 1926.
-One of her professors, sociologist William Ogburn, advised her not to pursue higher education, largely because of the prescribed gender roles and anti-semitism at the time.
+One of her professors, sociologist William Ogburn, advised her not to pursue higher education, largely because of the prescribed gender role and anti-semitism at the time.
 Nonetheless, she earned her master's degree from Columbia University and proceeded to earn her Ph.D.